dji-sdk/Onboard-SDK/Onboard_API_Doc/en/OPENProtocol.md

 # Onboard SDK OPEN Protocol
 ---
-**The 'Data Transparent Transmission' is NOT included in this document.**
+**Note: The 'Data Transparent Transmission' is NOT included in this document.**

 ## Protocol Frame
-The Protocal Frame is the smallest transmission unit during communication.
+The Protocal Frame is the smallest unit for transmission.
 It contains the Header, Data and the Tail as follows:
    ```
    |<--------------Header---------------->|<--Data-->|<--Tail-->|
    |SOF|LEN|VER|SESSION|ACK|RES0|PADDING|ENC|RES1|SEQ|CRC16|          DATA           |            CRC32            |